mmbman/Katagiri/pdf/fukanzazengi-study-guide.md

 #pagebreak()
 ```

-# Chapter 20: Dullness and Distraction Are Struck Aside
+# Chapter 21: Dullness and Distraction Are Struck Aside

 ## Paragraph 8 Part 3

 > 當知、正法自現前、昏散先撲落。

 > For you must know that just there [in zazen] the right dharma is manifesting itself and that from the first dullness and distraction are struck aside.
-[EB]
+(EB)

 > For you must know that the true dharma appears of itself, so that from the start dullness and distraction are struck aside.
-[SZ]
+(SZ)

 ## Commentary